Projects

 Feedback

-Our education program would have a kit for a group to do, with an instruction booklet and signs, informational handouts and stickers for each participant.
+Our education program kit includes an instruction booklet, signs, informational handouts, and stickers for each participant.
 These materials are relatively cheap and accessible, and anybody with a printer could make their own kit.
 View the full kit here.

 Next Steps

 In user testing and feedback, we received positive feedback about our design work, which we hope indicates that the teams at PATH and Cova will implement them.
-For any future work on this project, we’d recommend focusing on the following areas:
+In that case, we’d recommend further work as to the following:

-Iconography Design: The feedback in regards to iconography was limited, so we’d recommend additional rounds of feedback and design iteration.
+The feedback in regards to iconography was limited, so we would recommend further rounds of user testing to ensure the icons are easily identifiable.

-Localization: We believe that this would work across rural communities in Africa and Central America, but that additional research and design would ensure it’s relevance.
+We believe that our ideas would work across rural Africa and Central America, but that further work would ensure it’s relevance to every community.

 Reflection